samuelfranklin/ai-trip-planner/apps/api/README.md

 	 ```
 4. Browse to `http://localhost:3000/docs` for Swagger UI or `http://localhost:3000/openapi.json` for the raw OpenAPI document.

+### CORS configuration

+The server accepts browser requests from the origins listed in the `CLIENT_ORIGINS` environment variable (comma separated).
+When unset, it falls back to common Vite defaults: `http://localhost:5173`, `http://127.0.0.1:5173`, and wildcard entries for `http://localhost:*` / `http://127.0.0.1:*` so any dev port is accepted.
+Override this value in `apps/api/.env` if you serve the frontend from a different host or port.
+The legacy `CLIENT_ORIGIN` variable is still honoured for compatibility.

 ### Available Endpoints

 | Method | Path              | Description                                    |